Test the weak cosmic censorship conjecture via black hole in dark matter halo: Test the weak cosmic censorship conjecture by incident particles into a cold dark matter-black hole and ultralight dark matter-black hole

 \section{Test the weak cosmic censorship conjecture by incident particles into a cold dark matter-black hole and ultralight dark matter-black hole}

 We will now examine the weak cosmic censorship conjecture of cold dark matter halo-Kerr black holes and ultralight dark matter halo-Kerr black holes.
 The discussion will commence by examining the event horizon structure of a black hole.
-By applying equations (\ref{metric15}) and (\ref{metric26}), we can derive the subsequent deformation
+By applying equations (\ref{cold-4}) and (\ref{ult4}), we can derive the subsequent deformation

-when condition $a^{2}+k_{i}\leq M^{2}$ is satisfied, both the space-time metrics (\ref{metric2}) and (\ref{metric6}) possess at least one black hole event horizon.
-When the condition $a^{2}+k_{i}\geq M^{2}$ is satisfied, the space-time metrics (\ref{metric2}) and (\ref{metric6}) lack a black hole event horizon, thereby exposing the singularity within the black hole, transforming it into a naked singularity.
+Since the expression of \(r_{h}^{\mathrm{I}}\) in the above formula contains \(\sqrt{M^{2}-a^{2}}\), therefore, when the condition \(a^{2}\leq M^{2}\) is satisfied, both the space-time metrics (\ref{metric2}) and (\ref{metric6}) possess at least one black hole event horizon.
+When the condition $a^{2}> M^{2}$ is satisfied, the space-time metrics (\ref{metric2}) and (\ref{metric6}) lack a black hole event horizon, thereby exposing the singularity within the black hole, transforming it into a naked singularity.
 According to the physical discussion presented in (\ref{part27}), the condition for destroying the event horizon of the black hole is as follows

-The given condition implies that the criterion for destroying the event horizon of a black hole is contingent upon the value and configuration of the constant $k_{i}$.
-Therefore, it is imperative to reiterate the specific expression of the constant $k_{i}$, which would facilitate the discussion surrounding the verification of the weak cosmic censorship hypothesis.
-According to the established definitions of $k_{i}$ (\ref{metric14}) and (\ref{metric25}), the expression for $k_{i}$ is rendered as follows

 The black hole spin represents the angular momentum per unit mass of the black hole, which is denoted as $a=J/M$.
 Therefore, inequality (\ref{part28}) can be rewritten as follows

 To further elucidate the space-time properties and their underlying physics within the event horizons of both cold and ultra-light dark matter halo-Kerr black holes, a test particle with significant angular momentum can be injected into these types of black holes.
 When the test particle is incident, it forms a new system with the central rotating black hole.
 As a result, the original rotating black hole alters the event horizon structure of the new system by interacting with the test particle.
 This interaction may involve changes in the mass and angular momentum of the new black hole system, ultimately determining whether the event horizon of the new black hole can be destabilized.
 If the event horizon of the new black hole can be destroyed, the angular momentum and mass of the new system must satisfy specific conditions